yo1000/hanger/README.md

 # hanger
-Adds a widget to summarize each author technical debt.
+Add the SonarQube widget to summarize each author of technical debt.

 ## Requirements